The importance of passing an ISO certification audit

 But what is the real cost to your business when you fail an ISO certification audit?

 Of course, there is the initial direct cost for the auditor’s time.
-However, it’s the lost opportunity cost which really hits your bottom line.
+However, it's the lost opportunity cost that really hits your bottom line.
+Here are the six associated costs of failing an ISO certification audit:

 - The new business cost: What percentage of your new business requires certification for certain ISO standards?
 ISO 9001:2015, for example, is a common requirement for many high-value tenders.
-Without certification, your organisation loses credibility.
+Without certification, your organization loses credibility.

 - The loss of existing business cost: If you have failed a re-certification audit, your customers may no longer be able to work with you if you are not certified to the standards their business requires as part of their supplier assessments.

 - The reputation cost: ISO certification is crucial for competitive advantage.
-Losing certification or failing to achieve certification to an ISO standard can hold your business back as your stakeholders can form a negative opinion of you for not making the grade.
+Losing certification or failing to achieve certification to an ISO standard can hold your business back, as your stakeholders can form a negative opinion of you for not making the grade.

 - The efficiency cost: The clauses in the standards set out minimum requirements that you must implement.
-In terms of efficiency, however, your quality management system should be low cost, demonstrate high performance and provide the right outcomes.
+In terms of efficiency, however, your quality management system should be low cost, demonstrate high performance, and provide the right outcomes.

 - The morale cost: How long have you worked on your policies and procedures?
 You want an ISO certificate to prove it!
 But ISO certification requires teamwork and cannot be just one person’s work.
-Failing an ISO audit has an impact on your team morale which has associated costs of loss of productivity.
+Failing an ISO audit has an impact on your team morale, which has associated costs of loss of productivity.

 - The compliance cost: There are standards such as ISO 13485, a medical device standard that meets the comprehensive requirements for a QMS.
 This aligns with many global regulations, making it easier to sell products to a global marketplace.
-Costs will increase if there is not certification to demonstrate the organisation is already compliant.
+Costs will increase if there is not certification to demonstrate the organization is already compliant.

 How can you pass your certification audits?